danifuertes/gsac_dnn/README.md

 ...
 ```
 where x and y are the coordinates of each of the point-based annotations on the image.
 You can configure your validation
 data like your train and test data.
-The file with the annotations of your validation set should be called val.txt.
+The file with the annotations of your validation set should be called `val.txt`.
 If
 your dataset does not contain a validation set, you can provide a percentage with the option `--val_perc` to extract
 some random samples from the training set and use them to validate: